 A Description Of Your Business

 The first thing your business plan needs is a simple description of your company and what it does.
 It doesn’t need to be too detailed, as the people reading it will typically have minimal knowledge of what you do and have limited time.
 You should also include information relating to your products and what your target demographic looks like.

 What Competition You’re Up Against

 Business courses also show us that any good business plan needs to talk about the competitors that exist in the market you’re getting into.
-Are they local to you or are they global?
-Is your target audience in a specific segment of the industry and are you competitors online or in the real world?
+Are they local to you, or are they global?
+Is your target audience in a specific segment of the industry, and are your competitors online or in the real world?
 Knowing what you’re up against is a key element in any business venture.

 How Your Business Will Be Marketed

 Knowing how to market your business isn’t a given, as it’s much more complex than it used to be.
 Options like PPC, social media, email marketing and more need to be leveraged to ensure you get sufficient customers to be successful.
 Putting this in your business plan demonstrates that you understand this important element, increasing your likelihood of getting business loans and more.

 Which People Are Going to Work In Your Business

 The next element is how the people will work within the structure of your business.
 Is your company customer-facing and will they have the experience and skills already, or will you need to provide online training to help them get to the required level?
 Your employees are essentially your biggest asset, and by including a mock-up organisational chart, you’ll show you’re set up for success.